MostlyFocusedMike/gif-search-example/README.md

 ## Features

-When a user first load the app, they should see 3 gifs from today's [Trending Gifs](https://developers.giphy.com/docs/api/endpoint#trending).
+When a user first load the app, they should see 3 gifs from today's [Trending Gifs](https://developers.giphy.com/docs/api/endpoint#trending) **as an unordered list**.

 In addition, the user should be able to [search for gifs](https://developers.giphy.com/docs/api/endpoint#search).
-You app should update the gifs on the page, displaying 3 at a time, **as the user is typing their query**.
-In other words, your app should update the gifs on the page after every key stroke.
+You app should update the gifs on the page, displaying 3 at a time, **every time the user clicks the Find Gifs button**.

 ## API